justincbagley/GaussClust/README.md

 (e.g. for different morphological characters measured) for the sample.
 The first column will be named 'samples' and contain code names or IDs for each individual (preferably with a species-specific abbreviation followed by a museum voucher number or individual code).
-The second column is headed as 'group' and specifies whether each individual ID is 'known' or 'unknown'.
+The second column is headed as 'type' and specifies whether each individual ID is 'known' or 'unknown'.
 The third column contains integer values corresponding to codes/numbers (1 to k, where k is total number of components/clusters) assigning each individual to a species (usually, 1 species = 1 cluster).
 The example input file contains a header with